Andenes or platforms for agriculture in Peru

 - Help develop markets for products.
 Agroecological businesses often lack access to markets, especially in low-income countries.
 Here is a story about a partnership between Practical Action and IKEA to help smallholder farmers in Kenya.

 - Help build awareness of the benefits of agroecology for customers.
 Although there is no certification process, companies can promote agroecological products as part of marketing campaigns.
-Biofit is a Kenyan company that produces animal feed from water hyacinth.
+Biofit is a Kenyan company that produces animal feed from water hyacinths.

 - Help bring digital technology to the distribution and marketing of agroecological products.
-Here is a story about how digital tools can help African agrifood systems.
+Here is a story about how digital tools can help African agri-food systems.
 Here is a research article about how digital technology can facilitate transitions to agroecology.

 - Business Fights Poverty is a collaboration of business experts and researchers fostering successful partnerships between companies and farmers.